MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 - Best practices assessment is currently limited to SQL Server running on Windows machines.
 The assessment doesn't work for SQL on Linux machines.
 - It may take a few seconds to populate the history of the previous execution of the assessments on the best practices home page.
 - The assessment results can also be viewed by directly querying the log analytical workspaces.
-You can find a few sample queries [here](https://techcommunity.microsoft.com/t5/sql-server-blog/best-practices-assessment-arc-enabled-sql-server/ba-p/3715776).
+For example queries, see [Best practices assessment - Arc-enabled SQL Server](https://techcommunity.microsoft.com/t5/sql-server-blog/best-practices-assessment-arc-enabled-sql-server/ba-p/3715776).
 - Do not make any other extension configuration changes while the Azure policy is remediating the noncompliant Arc-enabled SQL Server resources.
 [Track Azure policy remediation task progress.](/azure/governance/policy/how-to/remediate-resources?tabs=azure-portal#step-3-track-remediation-task-progress)

 ## Troubleshooting